tsightler/ring-mqtt/README.md

   - Smart Lighting
     - Lighting and motion sensor devices
     - Light groups
+  - Location Modes
+    - For locaitons without a Ring Alarm, can add a panel for controlling camera settings via Ring Location Modes
+    - Displays as an Alarm Panel in Home Assistant for setting modes and displaying mode state
+    - Must be explicitly enabled using "enabled_modes" config or ENABLEMODES envrionment variable
 - Provides battery and tamper status for supported Alarm devices via JSON attribute topic (visible in Home Assistant UI)
 - Full Home Assistant MQTT Discovery - devices appear automatically
 - Consistent topic creation based on location/device ID - easy to use with MQTT tools like Node-RED